nex3/nex3.github.io/source/blog/026-seattle-cohost-wake.md

   {% endimage -%}
 </div>

-{% mention "My friend", name: "Rose" %} and I also came up with an idea for a little [local mailing list] for COVID-safe events.
+{% mention "Rose" %} and I also came up with an idea for a little [local mailing list] for COVID-safe events.
 To help spread the word, we made a zine.
 I only printed fifty copies, which I thought would be _plenty_, so for anyone who showed up after all the zines were gone or who couldn't make it